ENCODE-DCC/caper/README.md

 		}
 	}
 	```
-	Then Cromweller looks at files with extensions `.json` and `.tsv` first and recursively copy all files defined in it to a target storage.
+	Then Cromweller looks at all files with extensions `.json` and `.tsv` first and recursively transfer all files defined in it to a target storage.
 If those files are already on a target storage then transfer will be skipped.
 If anything is updated to those text file then Cromwellers make a copy of that file on the same directory with a suffix `.gcs`.
 For example, Cromweller makes a copy of `s3://over/here/info.json` as `s3://over/here/info.gcs.json`.

-	All other files with an absolute path/URI (`http://your.server.com/big.bigwig`) will be copied to your [temporary directory](#temporary-directory) on `gs://`.
+	All other files with an absolute path/URI (`http://your.server.com/big.bigwig`) will be transferred to your [temporary directory](#temporary-directory) on `gs://`.

-* **One configuration file for all**: You don't repeat writing the same command line parameters for every pipeline run.
+* **One configuration file for all**: You may not want to repeat writing the same command line parameters for every pipeline run.
 Define them in a configuration file at `~/.cromweller/default.conf` and forget about it.

 * **Docker/Singularity integration**: You can define a container image (Docker or Singularity) to run all tasks in a WDL workflow.
 Simply define it in command line arguments or directly in your WDL as [comments](#wdl-customization).
 Then `docker` or `singularity` attribute will be added to `runtime {}` section of all of tasks in a WDL so that Cromwell runs in a Docker mode or Singularity mode.
 	```bash
 	$ cromweller run http://my.web.server.com/my.wdl --singularity docker://ubuntu:latest
 	$ cromweller submit s3://over/there/your.wdl --docker ubuntu:latest
 	```
-* **Server mode and MySQL database integration**: You can spin up a Cromwell server with your own port (`8000` by default) with the following simple command line.
+* **MySQL database integration**: You can spin up a Cromwell server with your own port (`8000` by default) with the following simple command line.
+This works for `run` mode too.
 	```bash
 	$ cromweller server --port 8001
 	```
-	You can also connect to MySQL database.
-This works for `run` mode too.
+	You can also connect to a remote/local MySQL database.
 	```bash
 	$ cromweller server --mysql-db-ip 4.3.2.1 --mysql-db-port 3307 --mysql-db-user cromwell --mysql-db-password some-secret-key
 	```
-	You can also submit a workflow to a remote server (`localhost` by default).
+	You can also submit a workflow to a remote Cromwell server (`localhost` by default).
 	```bash
 	$ cromweller submit --ip 1.2.3.4 --port 8001 your.wdl ...
 	```
 	> **WARNING**: Before running a Cromwell server.
 See [security warnings](https://cromwell.readthedocs.io/en/develop/developers/Security/).

-* **One server for four backends**: Once authentication/configuration for cloud CLIs (`gcloud` and `aws`) are correctly set up, then your Cromwell server can submit job to any backend specified with `-b` or `--backend`.
+* **One server for six backends**: Once authentication/configuration for cloud CLIs (`gcloud` and `aws`) are correctly set up, then your Cromwell server can submit job to any backend specified with `-b` or `--backend`.
 	```bash
 	$ cromweller submit -b gcp s3://maybe/here/your.wdl
 	```